 Dr Thomas Mills

 My research focuses predominantly on the international history of the Cold War.
 While the initial focus was on the role of neutrality and Britain in the East-West struggle, I am currently working on the Cold War in the so-called Third World, specifically in Sub-Saharan Africa and in relation to Britain's and France's postcolonial security roles in this region.
-Meanwhile, I have also carried out research on peacekeeping in Africa, and the transformation of European armed forces since the end of the Cold War.
-Prior to moving into and beyond the Cold War, I carried out research on volunteers in the Waffen-SS.Web Profile
+Meanwhile, I have also carried out research on peacekeeping in Africa, the transformation of European armed forces, as well as African defence and armed forces since the end of the Cold War.
+Prior to moving into and beyond the Cold War, I carried out research on volunteers in the Waffen-SS.Dr Marco Wyss profile